nicpenning/Elasti-daddy/Blog Posts/Blog Post #10. Final Words.md

 all users of Elastic.

 All in all, this will be a good reference for myself and any others that need some guidance on how to tackle any of these specific tasks throughout the series.
+I hope others find inspiration in creating their own integrations or even simply making current integrations better for all.

-🙏 I hope others find inspiration in creating their own integrations or even simply making current integrations better for all.
+Lastly, I have gained a deeper appreciation for all mothers and fathers raising children as it is a very challenging endeavor that requires a self sacrificial love for their children and each other.

-I will leave you with these final words:
+🙏 I will now leave you with these final words:

 ```
 All your children shall be taught by the Lord,